Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

     scale_y_continuous(limits = c(0,1400), breaks = seq(0,1400,100))
   ggtitle("Age_Group vs Total Passengers")
 ```
 Most of the passenegrs were Adult which is obvious.
-But, there were a few babies and kids.
+But, there were a few babies and kids too.

 5. Fare_Group vs Total Passengers
 ```{r}